NXT Vengeance Day (2025)

-The 2025 Vengeance Day was a professional wrestling livestreaming event produced by WWE.
-It was the fifth annual Vengeance Day event held for the promotion's developmental brand NXT, and the 13th Vengeance overall, and it featured some wrestlers from the Raw brand.
-The event took place on Saturday, February 15, 2025, at the CareFirst Arena in Washington, D.C.
+The 2025 Vengeance Day was a professional wrestling livestreaming event produced by WWE, held for wrestlers from the promotion's developmental brand, NXT.
+It was the fifth annual Vengeance Day event produced by WWE for NXT and the 13th Vengeance overall, and it featured some wrestlers from the Raw brand.
+The event took place on February 15, 2025, at the CareFirst Arena in Washington, D.C.
 This was the first Vengeance, as well as NXT's first major event, to livestream on Netflix in most markets outside the United States.

 Six matches were contested at the event.
 In the main event, Giulia defeated Bayley, Roxanne Perez, and Cora Jade in a fatal four-way match to retain the NXT Women's Championship.
 In other prominent matches, Ethan Page defeated Je'Von Evans, Eddy Thorpe defeated Trick Williams in a strap match, and in the opening bout, Stephanie Vaquer defeated Fallon Henley to win the NXT Women's North American Championship.
 The event also marked the debut of DarkState (Dion Lennox, Cutler James, Saquon Shugars, and Osiris Griffin), as well as Jordynne Grace's first appearance in NXT, now as an official member of the NXT roster.

 Production

 Background

-The event was held at the CareFirst Arena in Washington, D.C.
+NXT's fifth annual Vengeance Day, and 13th Vengeance overall, was held at the CareFirst Arena in Washington, D.C.

 Vengeance was originally established as a professional wrestling pay-per-view (PPV) event for WWE in 2001 and it was held annually until 2007, followed by a one-off event in 2011.
-Since its revival in 2021, it has been held annually in February for WWE's developmental brand NXT under the title Vengeance Day, a reference to the event taking place on or around Valentine's Day.
+Since its revival in 2021, it has been held annually in February for WWE's developmental brand, NXT, under the title Vengeance Day, a reference to the event taking place on or around Valentine's Day.
 On January 7, 2025, NXT's fifth annual Vengeance Day event, and 13th Vengeance overall, was announced to be held on Saturday, February 15, 2025, at the CareFirst Arena in Washington, D.C.; the arena was formerly the Entertainment and Sports Arena until February 6, 2025.

-In addition to Peacock in the United States, the event was also available to livestream on Netflix in most international markets and the WWE Network in a select few countries that had not yet transferred to Netflix due to pre-existing contracts.
+In addition to Peacock in the United States, the event was also available to livestream on Netflix in most international markets and the WWE Network in a select few countries that had not transferred to Netflix due to pre-existing contracts.
 This marked the first Vengeance, as well as the first NXT event, to livestream on Netflix following the WWE Network's merger under the service in January 2025 in those areas.
-Beginning with Halloween Havoc in 2024, all major NXT events are branded solely with the WWE logo instead of the NXT logo, marking the first Vengeance Day event to just use the promotion's logo, as well as the first event in the Vengeance chronology to do so since the 2011 event.
+Beginning with Halloween Havoc in 2024, all major NXT events were branded solely with the WWE logo instead of the NXT logo, marking the first Vengeance Day event to just use the promotion's logo, as well as the first Vengeance to do so since the 2011 event.